Books in the Backdoor Angels series (in chronological order)

 ‘I want you to go to the Moon,’ the chief said, as if he were asking Roland to fetch them both a cup of tea.

-The Purple Queen, self-appointed leader of a group of hackers known as the Backdoor Angels, recruits the sensationalist media’s favourite outlaws Roland and Red to meet the latest fugitive fleeing from the Superior Planets Company and receive the suspicious data storage device he has stolen.
+The Purple Queen, self-appointed leader of a group of hackers known as the Backdoor Angels, recruits everyone’s favourite outlaws, Roland and Red, to meet the latest fugitive fleeing from the Superior Planets Company and receive the tantalising data storage device he has stolen, which might or might not solve all their problems.

 ‘What could possibly go wrong?’ said Red, looking at Roland.
 ‘Are you going to tell us or keep it to yourself?’